tophat2d/tophat/README.md

   - issues: CNFGGetDimensions - segfaults in the umkavm
   - notes: I do not play on making full rawdraw bindings. these will only support stuff such as making a window. rest will be done through the engine.
 - engine
-  - working: rectangles, polygons, entities
+  - working: rectangles, polygons, entities, collisions
-  - issues: collisions - problem with arrays or something

 ## TODO